kivancyuksel/kivancyuksel.github.io/my_collections/_toolbox/2020-03-21-mean-variance-std.md

 samples are distributed.
 However the curve has some [advantages]({{page.url}}#advantages-of-curve) over a histogram.

-* Normal distribution is a continues probability distribution, hence it is represented with a probability density function:
+* Normal distribution is a continuous probability distribution, hence it is represented with a probability density function:

 $$f(x) = \frac{1}{\sigma \sqrt{2\pi}}e^{\frac{1}{2}(\frac{x-\mu}{\sigma})^2}$$